 It is up to you communicate whether you want the session to be of certain erotic intention.
 And most importantly, in what sense the rigger (that would be me in this case), should engage with you in that context.

-For example, I never tie, expose or touch certain intimate areas of the body without explicit consent, and prior discussion around it.
+For example, I never tie, expose or touch certain intimate areas of the body unless explicitly requested and discussed prior.

 Plenty of clients prefer some more distance in terms of intimate touch and sensual themes.
 They may still appreciate touch and affection of a platonic nature, by for example staying away from erogenous areas of the body.